 Check the Air Filters

 This is a basic but important maintenance task that all motorcycle owners should be aware of.
-A clogged air filter prevents normal engine operation and can cause serious damage.
+A clogged air filter prevents regular engine operation and can cause severe damage.
 If you frequently ride in dusty or sandy conditions, be sure to flush or replace the air filter regularly.

 Use a Coolant Instead of Water

-If your motorcycle has a liquid-cooled engine, be sure to use coolant in the radiator.
+If your motorcycle has a liquid-cooled engine, use coolant in the radiator.
 It lubricates the internal parts of the radiator and prevents the radiator tubes from rusting.
 Flush, drain, and replace your bike’s coolant every two years.

 How Many Miles Can a Motorcycle Last?

 With proper care, a motorcycle can last you a long time.
-There are many motorcyclists who have managed to keep their iron friends over 100,000 miles, and there are even a few professionals who have gone beyond that with over 1,000,000 miles.
+Many motorcyclists have managed to keep their iron friends over 100,000 miles, and there are even a few professionals who have gone beyond that with over 1,000,000 miles.